-This summer my old friend motivated me to restart demoscene activity and I started coding a 4k intro for x86 Linux (which was supposed to be released at WeCan'2012, but we missed the deadline).
+This summer, my old friend motivated me to restart demoscene activity and I started coding a 4k introduction for x86 Linux (which was supposed to be released at WeCan'2012, but we missed the deadline).

 This is an ongoing work, but I decided to share some experience that I consider interesting.